Clery Act: Notable incidents

-Numerous institutions have been fined and found in non compliance of the Clery act.
+Numerous institutions have been fined and found in non-compliance of the Clery Act.
 Many include defining of crimes, reporting methods and alerting students of dangers.
-From 2008-2012, 14 higher education institutions were fined for Clery Act noncompliance.
-Large scale Clery violations results in financial fines at institutions such as Pennsylvania State University, Eastern Michigan University, Virginia Tech, and University of Montana.
+From 2008–2012, 14 higher education institutions were fined for Clery Act noncompliance.
+Large scale Clery violations have resulted in financial fines at institutions such as Pennsylvania State University, Eastern Michigan University, Virginia Tech, University of Montana, and Liberty University.

 Reports on complaints of Clery Act noncompliance are available from the Federal Student Aid (FSA) website.
 Federal Student Aid, an office of the Department of Education, conducts reviews to evaluate compliance with the Clery Act.

 According to the Federal Student Aid (FSA) page on Clery Act Reports, "The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is a federal statute requiring colleges and universities participating in federal financial aid programs to maintain and disclose campus crime statistics and security information.
 The U.S. Department of Education conducts reviews to evaluate an institution's compliance with the Clery Act requirements....Once a review is completed, the Department issues a Final Program Review Determination.
 Although regular program reviews may contain Clery Act findings, this page includes only those program reviews that were focused exclusively on the Clery Act.
 Below, you can access these reports as well as accompanying documentation which may include the complaint, school response, or fine action that resulted from the program review."

 Eastern Michigan University

-The case involving the second-highest fine imposed on an institution occurred in 2008.
-Eastern Michigan University was fined $357,500 for failing to warn the campus of a student's assault and death that occurred in 2006.
+In 2008, Eastern Michigan University was fined $357,500 for failing to warn the campus of a student's assault and death that occurred in 2006.
 Beyond reporting the incident, the school was fined for violating federal crime-reporting laws.
 The Laura Dickinson incident has been seen as a wake-up call on how universities report and display statistics on crimes that occur on university campuses.
 The incident brought forth university-wide changes in campus safety and safety notifications.
 The incident also brought changes in university administration, including the dismissal of the university's president, John A. Fallon.

 Michigan State University

-On September 5, 2019, the U.S. Department of Education announced that Michigan State University would be fined $4.5 million, the largest ever Clery Act penalty, following an investigation into the institution's response to allegations of misconduct by Larry Nassar.
+On September 5, 2019, the U.S. Department of Education announced that Michigan State University would be fined $4.5 million, the largest ever Clery Act penalty, up until the Liberty University penalty in March of 2024, following an investigation into the institution's response to allegations of misconduct by Larry Nassar.